Kasakela chimpanzee community: Patti

 Patti (c.1961–2005) was not born in the Kasekela community but joined the community in 1973.
 She was an assertive female who spent much time on her own.
-Her first two infants died before reaching adulthood, but she has successfully raised several chimps since.
+Her first two infants died before reaching adulthood, but she later successfully raised several chimps.
 Besides Tapit, Tita, Tanga, Titan and Tarzan, she had two offspring who died in infancy, including her first born Pibi (1978) and a baby of unknown sex in 1988.
 She was killed by males from the rival Mitumba Chimpanzee Community in 2005.
+A female chimpanzee leaving the safety of her community territory poses risks; studies on chimpanzee intercommunity relations revealed that chimpanzees are likely to be attacked by the territorial males of a rival community, and the intensity of the attacks depends on the gender of the intruder.
+If the stranger is female, it depends on whether or not they are of any reproductive benefit to the males.
+Young, oestrus females are often spared an attack because they are deemed to be potential new mates, but an anestrus female (non-cycling or lactating) is considered of very little use for the males, which results in lethal aggression and fatality.